Capitol Hill Occupied Protest

 The zone was a self-organized space without official leadership.
 Police were not welcome within it.
 Protesters demanded that Seattle's police budget be decreased by 50%, that funding be shifted to community programs and services in historically black communities, and that CHOP protesters not be charged with crimes.
 Participants created a block-long "Black Lives Matter" mural, held free film screenings in the street, and performed live music.
 A "No Cop Co-op" was formed, with food, hand sanitizer and other supplies.
 Areas were set up for public speakers and to facilitate discourse.

 The CHOP was a focus of national attention during its existence.
 On June 11, Seattle Mayor Jenny Durkan said the zone had a "block party" atmosphere; later, The New York Times contrasted Durkan's words with local businesspeople's accounts of harassment, vandalism, and looting.
 The CHOP's size decreased after shootings in or near it on June 20, 21, and 23.
 On June 28, Durkan met with protesters and told them that the city planned to remove most barricades and limit the zone's area.
-In the early morning of June 29, a fourth shooting left a black 16-year-old boy dead and a black 14-year-old boy in critical condition.
+In the early morning of June 29, a fourth shooting left a black 16-year-old boy dead and a black 14-year-old boy critically injured.
 Calling the situation "dangerous and unacceptable", police chief Carmen Best told reporters: "Enough is enough.
 We need to be able to get back into the area."
 On July 1, after Durkan issued an executive order, Seattle police cleared the area of protesters and reclaimed the East Precinct station.
 Protests continued in Seattle and at the CHOP site over the following days and months.